 dotdigital Group plc. is a global organization in the provision of intuitive Software as a Service (SaaS) technology and tools for digital marketing professionals.
-It is the parent company of dotdigital, and employs approximately 340 people worldwide and has business operations in the United Kingdom, Belarus, Poland, the Netherlands, the United States of America, Australia, South Africa and Singapore.
+It is the parent company of dotdigital, and employs approximately 340 people worldwide and has business operations in the United Kingdom, Poland, the Netherlands, the United States of America, Australia, South Africa and Singapore.

 The dotdigital Group has a global annual turnover of £58.1m.
 Find out more about the nature of our business.

 Slavery and Human Trafficking remains a hidden blight on our global society.
 We all have a responsibility to be alert to the risks, however small, in our business and in the wider supply chain.

 The dotdigital Group is committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.